ryansheehy0/RS_Cheat_Sheets/Tools/new_git.md

 	- apply, commit-tree, hash-object
 - Repository - Represents a single prokect.
 	- .git - Hidden directory where git stores all of its internal tracking and versioning info
+- Commits
+	- Git compresses and packs files
+	- If a file doesn't change between commits, git will only store it once.